zainic/WhatsApp-Python-Shell/README.md

 `\cd name_folder`

-note : if file doesn't exist it won't move
+note : if file doesn't exist it won't move.

 To send the file from current dir (use "" for each file)

 `\send "name_file1" "name_file2"`

-note : if you want to send folder, you need to archive it first
+note : if you want to send folder, you need to archive it first.

 To exit the explorer type this command